Frank Finlay: Screen

-Private life and honours
+Personal life and honours

 Finlay met his future wife Doreen Shepherd when both belonged to Farnworth Little Theatre.
-They and three children, Stephen, Cathy, and Daniel, lived in Shepperton, Middlesex.
+They had three children, lived in Shepperton, Middlesex.
 She died in 2005 aged 79.
 As a Roman Catholic, Finlay became a member of the British Catholic Stage Guild (now the Catholic Association of Performing Arts).
 Finlay was made a Commander of the Order of the British Empire in the New Year's Honours of 1984 and an honorary doctor of the University of Bolton in 2009.

+Death

-Finlay died on 30 January 2016 at his home in Weybridge, Surrey, England, aged 89, from heart failure.
+Finlay died on 30 January 2016 at his home in Weybridge, Surrey, aged 89, from heart failure.